October 23, 2023

 - A lazy, yellow flame with an oily smell in a natural gas furnace indicates inefficient fuel burning, and consequently high levels of carbon monoxide.

-- Excessive moisture on basement windows and stale air both can indicate poor ventilation.
+- Excessive moisture on basement windows and stale air can indicate poor ventilation.

 - Check to see that it carries the UL (Underwriters laboratories) label.